 Promotion to Assistant Professor normally requires a terminal degree and at least the equivalent of one year of college teaching.

-To qualify for the rank of Assistant Professor, a faculty person is expected to hold a terminal degree in his or her field; in this respect, Juniata normally recognizes the academic doctorate as the terminal degree, but the Provost and Vice President for Student Development and the President have in the past accepted such specialized degrees as the MFA, and MBA as a terminal degree.
-Such special cases are at the discretion of the Provost and Vice President for Student Development and President and specifics of those cases must be recorded in the initial contract upon initial appointment.
+To qualify for the rank of Assistant Professor, a faculty person is expected to hold a terminal degree in his or her field; in this respect, Juniata normally recognizes the academic doctorate as the terminal degree, but the Provost and the President have in the past accepted such specialized degrees as the MFA, and MBA as a terminal degree.
+Such special cases are at the discretion of the Provost and President and specifics of those cases must be recorded in the initial contract upon initial appointment.

 To be eligible for promotion to the rank of Associate Professor normally requires that the individual possess a terminal degree in his or her field and six years of full-time college teaching at the rank of Assistant Professor.